lostpebble/pullstate/docs/async-actions-creating.md

 ---
-id: anatomy-of-an-async-action
+id: async-actions-creating
-title: Anatomy of an Async Action
+title: Creating an Async Action
-sidebar_label: Anatomy of an Async Action
+sidebar_label: Creating an Async Action
 ---

-## Creating an action
+**Note the tabs in these examples.
+If you are server-rendering, switch to the "Server-rendered app" tab.**

 Create an Async Action like so: